 Frugality is multiplicative.
 Reducing your expenditures has substantially more effect on your net worth than changing your income the equivalent amount.

-Permanently reducing recurring expenditures will provide the greatest path at generating wealth.
+Permanently reducing recurring expenditures is the best way to generate lasting wealth.
 Recurring expenses include rent/mortgage, car expenses, insurance, cell phones, TV service, groceries, etc. If you can optimize these recurring expenses, you will be well on your path to wealth accumulation.

 Most people unsuccessfully chase wealth by aspiring to higher paying jobs.
 Unfortunately, high taxes, lifestyle creep, and high stress accompany higher paying jobs leaving the individual with an ulcer and no increase in wealth.